 Property Tax News

-Effective 2021, homeowners in municipalities will no longer apply for the home owner grant through their municipal office.
+Effective 2021, homeowners in municipality will no longer apply for the home owner grant through the the Village of Burns Lake office.

 Property Tax Notices for 2021 are mailed to property owners in mid-May.
 If you receipt of your tax notice by May 31, please contact the Village of Burns Lake Office at 250-692-7587.
 Property Taxes are due July 2, 2021 Any payments received after the July 2, 2021 due...